Kevin Doran: Episcopal ministry

+Bishop of Elphin

 Doran was appointed Bishop-elect of Elphin by Pope Francis on 14 May 2014.
 He confessed his surprise at his appointment, saying:"Two weeks ago, we finalised a development plan for [Donnybrook] parish, and that was the only plan I had in mind for the foreseeable future.
 I have learnt over the years, however, that vocation is never static."He was consecrated by his predecessor, Christopher Jones, on 13 July in the Cathedral of the Immaculate Conception, Sligo.

 It was reported in February 2017 that Doran had reached an agreement for a new community of religious sisters to establish a house in his diocese.
 The community, who are members of the Servant Sisters of the Home of the Mother congregation, settled in Sacred Heart parish, Roscommon.

 Speaking at Knock Shrine on 21 August 2022, Doran stated that even though “there are some who quite comfortably think of themselves as worthy, while judging others to be unworthy", the Eucharist should be made available to all who wish to receive it.
 He also received praise from former President of Ireland Mary McAleese for his contribution to the synod on synodality in Ireland, with special reference to the LBGTI+ focus group in his diocese – which prepared its own report in parallel to the report prepared by the diocese – whose "powerful voice drew particular attention in the national synthesis document".
 McAleese also congratulated Doran for his integrity in publishing that focus group report in its entirety, as agreed with its participants, and for ensuring it would go to Rome as written, describing his actions as "courageous in the extreme".

+Apostolic Administrator of Achonry

+In response to a wider reorganisation of diocesan church leadership in the ecclesiastical province of Tuam, and following the appointment of the Bishop of Achonry, Paul Dempsey, as Auxiliary Bishop of Dublin, Doran was appointed apostolic administrator sede vacante of Achonry on 10 April 2024.

+Bishop of Achonry

+Following the simultaneous announcement by Pope Francis that the Dioceses of Elphin and Achonry would be united in persona episcopi, Doran was appointed Bishop-elect of Achonry in addition to his appointment as Bishop of Elphin on 16 February 2025.

+He was installed on 30 March in the Cathedral of the Annunciation of the Blessed Virgin Mary and St Nathy, Ballaghaderreen.